Higher-order tails and RG flows due to scattering of gravitational radiation from binary inspirals: Amplitudes and Generalized Unitarity

-in which $c_{\text{box}}$, $c_{\text{s-bub}}$, and what is covered by ``perms'' are all theory dependent.
 While expressing amplitudes in terms of scalar integral bases is a useful organizing principle on its own, its real power comes with the help of the second observation: the perturbative QFT optical theorem can be used to directly construct the basis coefficients $c_i$.
 The key idea, developed by Bern, Dixon, Dunbar, and Kosower (BDDK) \cite{Bern:1994zx,Bern:1994cg}, is that unitarity of the $S$-matrix perturbatively requires

-where the two trees on the right hand side are fully on-shell amplitudes, and the $\otimes$ instructs us to sum over all possible on-shell states crossing the cut and integrate over the on-shell phase space of the internal particles.
+where the two trees on the right hand side are fully on-shell amplitudes, $\diff \text{LIPS}$ is the Lorentz invariant phase space measure encoding the loop integral measure and the on-shell cut conditions, and the $\otimes$ instructs us to sum over all possible on-shell states crossing the cut and integrate over the on-shell phase space of the internal particles.
 We are limiting the drawing to four external particles in keeping with the example of \cref{eq:basis-decomp}.
 This relation tells us that the branch cut structure of the integrated amplitude, probed by the left-hand side of the equality, is related to pole structures of tree amplitudes.
 BDDK demonstrated that careful repeated application of \cref{eq:unitarity-ex} completely determines the integrated amplitude \cite{Bern:1994zx,Bern:1994cg}.

 Combination and refinement of these two ideas leads to relating the right hand side of \cref{eq:unitarity-ex} with linear combinations of the integral basis coefficients \cite{Bern:1994zx, Bern:1994cg, Britto:2004nc, Anastasiou:2006jv}.
 The relations can be exploited algorithmically by not explicitly evaluating the $\int \diff \text{LIPS}$ in \cref{eq:unitarity-ex}, but instead using integration reduction to re-express the rational function of loop momenta generated by the product of trees in terms of the basis integrals \cite{Britto:2007tt,Ossola:2006us,Forde:2007mi}.
-The on-shell conditions $\delta(\ell^2)$ and $\delta((\ell+k_1+k_2)^2)$ inside of $\diff \text{LIPS}$ are then taken as a restriction to only keep basis elements in the reduction with at least those propagators.
+The on-shell conditions $\delta(\ell^2)$ and $\delta((\ell+k_2+k_3)^2)$ inside of $\diff \text{LIPS}$ are then taken as a restriction to only keep basis elements in the reduction with at least those propagators.

-All of the above can be generalized to higher loop orders via \emph{generalized unitarity cuts}.
-For a graph $G$ in particular theory, its generalized unitarity cut is defined as
+All of the above can be generalized to higher loop orders via \emph{generalized-unitarity cuts}.
+For a graph $G$ in a particular theory, its generalized-unitarity cut is defined as